 Emerson offers an array of special programs designed to help you regain and maintain your heart health:

 As part of our cardiac rehab program, Emerson conducts a metabolic syndrome program for patients with or at risk of diabetes and heart disease.
 This comprehensive program address weight loss and nutrition, behavioral and cognitive lifestyle changes, and exercise.
 It’s staffed by a nutritionist, social worker, nurse, physical therapist and exercise physiologist.
 The Metabolic Syndrome Program meets Wednesdays from 5:00 to 7:00 p.m. for 12 weeks (one hour of nutrition and lifestyle education, one hour of exercise).
 Cost is $33 per week.
 For more information, please call 978-287-3732

 , or talk to your primary care physician.
 You need a referral from your doctor for this program.

 Led by a clinical exercise specialist, this 10-week program focus on maintaining and improving your strength using light weights and high repetitions.
 It also includes balance, core and flexibility exercises.
 Exercises are done standing and on a mat, and adapted to your individual needs.

 Yoga of the Heart®

-Stress is considered to be a major contributor to many chronic diseases, including coronary artery disease.
-Studies have shown that yoga can help with stress management, promote optimal well-being, and possibly slow or even reverse the progression of cardiac disease.
-The Yoga of the Heart® Program offered by Emerson's Cardiac Rehabilitation Program is based on the work of Nishala Joy Devi, the former stress management director of the Dean Ornish Program for Reversing Heart Disease.
+Stress is considered a major contributor to many chronic diseases, including coronary artery disease (CAD).
+Studies show that yoga can help with stress management, promote optimal well-being, and possibly slow or even reverse the progression of cardiac disease.
+The Yoga of the Heart® Program offered by Emerson’s Cardiac Rehabilitation Program is based on the work of Nishala Joy Devi, former stress management director of the renowned Dean Ornish Program for Reversing Heart Disease.
 Class size is limited to 6 to 8 participants.
 Cost is $150 for the 10-week program.
-For more information or to sign-up, call 978-287-3732.
+For more information or to sign up, please call 978-287-3732